 Guest House in Miyanoura

 The first stop was the Dormitory at Kowloon hostel.
-The name called to mind a Chinese junk floating near Hong Kong, with only distant twinkling lights hovering in the night.
+The name called to mind junk that I’d seen floating near Hong Kong, with only distant twinkling lights hovering in the night.
 That feeling wasn’t far from the campsite fire’s warmth of Naoshima’s Miyanoura at night.
-Only my friend had booked a bed at Kowloon, but hospitality wasn’t reserved for guests.
+Only my friend had booked a bed at Kowloon, but the hospitality wasn’t reserved for guests.
 The manager immediately began reciting the names of tennis players to find whoever matched my face.
-It was a little disheartening that she couldn’t figure out, and that I hadn’t planned to stay the night.
 We decided on finding dinner so we could recover from the day’s uphill exertions.

 Wandering the Streets of Miyanoura: Cafes, Bathhouses, and More